dentolos19/fakerspotter/FakerSpotter/wwwroot/data/about.md

+﻿A cyberwellness digital toolkit for learning on how to protect yourself from fake news!

-﻿We teach players by making them learn from their mistakes and through trial-and-error.
-The leaderboards was added in order to incite the players with the feeling of competivitiveness and motivation.
-This project is also participating in the National Cyberwellness Advocacy Challenge (NCAC).
+We teach players by making them learn from their mistakes and through trial-and-error.
+This project is made to participate in the National Cyberwellness Advocacy Challenge (NCAC) 2021 in Singapore.

 ##### Research Materials